arjuntippu/smart-contract-accelerator/azure/README.md

     ![Setup](./images/setup.png)

 3. "Preview" screen will show the list of azure resources will be created during the deployment.
 For this accelerator the following resources will be created.
-Press "Deploy" to start the deployment process.
+Press <b>"Deploy"</b> to start the deployment process.
     * Microsoft.Network
     * Microsoft.Compute

     ![Preview](./images/preview.png)

-4. The following componenets will be deployed on azure and link will be provided to access the azure portal.
-This step will take 5 to 8 minutes to complete.
+4. The following componenets will be deployed on azure.
+After successful deployment, link will be provided to access the azure portal.
+Deployment will take 5 to 8 minutes to complete.
     * Updating Microsoft.Network/publicIPAddresses
     * Updating Microsoft.Network/virtualNetworks
     * Updating Microsoft.Network/networkInterfaces